baygeldin/tantiny/README.md

     $ gem install tantiny

-You don't **have to** have Rust installed on your machine since Tantiny will try to download the pre-compiled binaries hosted on GitHub releases during the installation in case it can't find Cargo.
-However, if you want to build the native extensions yourself, you need to [install Rust](https://www.rust-lang.org/tools/install).
+You don't **have to** have Rust installed on your system since Tantiny will try to download the pre-compiled binaries hosted on GitHub releases during the installation.
+However, if no pre-compiled binaries were found for your system (which is a combination of platform, architecture, and Ruby version) you will need to [install Rust](https://www.rust-lang.org/tools/install) first.

 ## Defining the index